michaels2533/swe-2-5-solo-project_palette-picker/README.md

   ```

 With those two out of the way, it is recommended that you make some more focused helper functions like:
+- `setPalettes(newPalettes)`
+  - Replace whatever palettes are saved in `localStorage` with the provided object of `newPalettes`
 - `getPalettes()`
-  - Always return an array, either full of palettes or empty.
-If it always returns an array, it will make the code that uses this function simpler.
+  - Get the palettes object stored in `localStorage` Always return an object, either full of palettes or empty.
+If it always returns an object, it will make the code that uses this function simpler.
-- `setPalettes(newPalettes)`
-  - Replace whatever palettes are saved in `localStorage` with the provided array of `newPalettes`
 - `initPalettesIfEmpty()`
   - This one is important!
 If you don't have any palettes on page load, then you should add the default palettes to localStorage. *To be clear, that's on page load, not immediately following the event that they delete all of the palettes*.
 So if the user deletes each palette, only if they refresh the page, the defaults will appear
 - `addPalette(newPalette)`
   - Add the palette to your saved localStorage palettes.
+First retrieve the existing palettes, add the new palette to the object, and then set the palettes again.
 - `removePalette(paletteUuid)`
-  - Remove the palette from your saved localStorage palettes as found by the palette's `uuid`
+  - Remove the palette from your saved localStorage palettes as found by the palette's `uuid`.
+First retrieve the existing palettes, find and remove the specified palette from the object, and then set the palettes again.

 Remember these functions are all *only* the data layer of our project.
 None of them should be touching the DOM, that's the job of other rendering functions.
-For example, `removePalette()` should only remove the palette from the localStorage array, do not try to remove it from the DOM in this function.
+For example, `removePalette()` should only remove the palette from the localStorage object, do not try to remove it from the DOM in this function.

 #### Copying to the clipboard
 This used to be a pain, but now it's not!
 Check out this [article explaining how to copy with the clipboard API](https://chiamakaikeanyi.dev/how-to-copy-text-with-ease-in-javascript-using-the-clipboard-api/).
 This is a crucial feature, don't forget it!